-The NEA Big Read annually provides support to selected nonprofit organizations around the country to host dynamic community-wide reading programs, each designed around a single NEA Big Read selection.
-Arts Midwest manages the NEA Big Read grants program.
-Each community program that receives an NEA Big Read grant-which ranges between \$5,000 and \$20,000-is also provided with resources, outreach materials, and training on various aspects such as working with local partners, developing public relations strategies, and leading book discussions and Q&As.
-The program may last as short as a week or as long as several months and includes a kick-off event; book discussions; events inspired by the content and themes from the book(s) (e.g., panel discussions, lectures, film screenings); and projects that engage the community and/or respond creatively to the book (e.g., art exhibitions, theatrical and/or musical performances, poetry slams, writing workshops and contests, activities related to collecting and sharing oral/written stories from members of the community).
+Each community program that receives an NEA Big Read grant-which generally ranges between \$5,000 and \$20,000-is provided with resources, outreach materials, and training on various aspects such as working with local partners, developing public relations strategies, and leading discussions and Q&As.
+The program may last as short as a week or as long as several months and can include a kick-off event; group discussions about the selected literary works; community writing workshops; activities related to collecting and sharing oral/written stories from members of the community; and projects that engage the community and/or respond creatively to community stories and/or the selected literary works (e.g., art exhibitions, theatrical and/or musical performances, and poetry slams.).
+As the program evolves it will retain an emphasis on programming that is responsive to local interests and increasing the opportunities for writing workshops.